ietf-wg-cellar/ebml-specification/specification.markdown

 ### XML Schema for EBML Schema

-This following provides an XML Schema [@!W3C.REC-xmlschema-0-20041028] for facilitating verification of an EBML Schema to the definition described in (#ebml-header).
+The following provides an XML Schema [@!W3C.REC-xmlschema-0-20041028] for facilitating verification of an EBML Schema to the definition described in (#ebml-header).